Development Services Department

-The Jefferson County Department of Storm Water Management is responsible for addressing pollution that may enter the County’s municipal separate storm sewer system (MS4), thereby improving water quality in the waterways of Jefferson County.
-To maximize program efficiency, the Storm Water Management Department utilizes a broad approach which includes interdepartmental collaboration to ensure Jefferson County is meeting federal and state regulations in order to reduce the amount of stormwater pollution flowing into and through local rivers, creeks, lakes and streams.
+The Jefferson County Stormwater program is under the division of Engineering, Planning, & Permitting of the Development Services Department and is responsible for addressing pollution that enters the County’s municipal separate storm sewer system (MS4), thereby improving water quality in the waterways of Jefferson County.
+To maximize the program’s efficiency, the Stormwater program utilizes a broad approach which includes inter departmental collaboration to ensure Jefferson County is meeting federal and state regulations in order to reduce the amount of stormwater pollution flowing into and through local rivers, creeks, lakes and streams.

 Jefferson County Clean Water Awareness Campaign

-The Clean Water Awareness Campaign to inform and educate the public as well as affect behavioral change in order to reduce polluted stormwater runoff caused by the impacts of vehicle fluids, yard chemicals, pet waste, litter and excess.
+The Clean Water Awareness Campaign was implemented to inform and educate the public, as well as affect behavioral change in order to reduce polluted stormwater runoff caused by vehicle fluids, yard chemicals, pet waste,and litter.
 The campaign consists of a collaborative network of agencies and organizations whose missions intersect with stormwater pollution prevention in some manner.
-A series of posters was created to deliver stormwater pollution prevention information in a highly visual manner in order to attract attention while overcoming language barriers, and utilize catchy headlines and taglines to further engage the public.
+A series of posters was created to deliver stormwater pollution prevention information in a highly visual manner in order to attract attention while overcoming language barriers.
+Each poster utilizes catchy headlines and taglines to further engage the public.
 The posters juxtapose potential stormwater pollution problems with practical solutions that focus on the benefits they bring to residents.
-An e-newsletter was launched to provide a cost effective way to support the posters and related components of the Clean Water Awareness Campaign.
+An e-newsletter was launched to provide a cost effective way to support the posters and relate components of the Clean Water Awareness Campaign.
 The e-newsletter content expands upon the poster topics and provides links to resources that can assist positive behavioral change.

 To obtain a building permit for any Individual Residential Structures (including additions, mobile homes or accessory buildings) you will need the following:

 - Sanitary Waste Approval for